-My interests also include the earlier political and numismatic history of South and Central Asia.
-I am currently writing a monograph on the Kashmir Smast, an early medieval pilgrimage site centered around a cave temple in North West Pakistan, which existed as a monetarily independent polity from the 4th-11th centuries.
+Ziad is also currently writing a monograph on the Kashmir Smast, an early medieval pilgrimage site centered on a cave temple in the Sikri mountain range in the Pakistan-Afghanistan frontier regions, which existed as a monetarily independent polity from the 4th-11th centuries.

 Ziad’s academic work has been published in the Journal of Persianate Studies, Contemporary Readings in Law and Social Justice, the Journal of the Oriental Numismatic Society, the Journal of the Economic and Social History of the Orient, and Der Islam, in addition to other journals and edited volumes.
 His articles on historical and ideological trends in the Muslim world have appeared in the New York Times, International Herald Tribune, the Wall Street Journal, Foreign Policy, Christian Science Monitor, the Hill and major dailies internationally.

 He received his undergraduate degree from Yale in Near Eastern Languages and Civilizations and Economics.
 Prior to starting his doctorate, Ziad was an Economist and Manager at Ernst & Young (Bucharest, Montreal) and Deloitte (Washington, DC; Montreal).
 Ziad has studied Arabic, Persian / Dari, Urdu, French, Uzbek / Chaghatai, and Romanian.